-- 1. Initial recommendations: - Choose an appropriate paper type for the purpose. - The paper type should be calibrated and profiled with the printer and the print-quality level that you intend to use.
-See Color calibration on page 58 and Color profiling on page 59. - For a correct preview of the printed image, the monitor should also be profiled. - 2.
-Open Adobe Photoshop CS2. - From the Edit menu, select Color Settings. - Make sure that More Options are displayed. - Color Management Policies > RGB: select Preserve Embedded Profiles. - Profile Mismatches: check Ask When Opening and Ask When Pasting. - Missing Profiles: check Ask When Opening. - Conversion Options > Intent: select Perceptual.
+- 1. Initial recommendations: - Choose an appropriate paper type for the purpose. - The paper type should be calibrated with the printer and the print-quality level that you intend to use.
+See Color calibration on page 60. - For a correct preview of the printed image, the monitor should also be profiled. - 2.
+Open Adobe Photoshop CS2. - 3.
+From the Edit menu, select Color Settings. - Make sure that More Options are displayed. - Color Management Policies: select Preserve Embedded Profiles. - Profile Mismatches: check Ask When Opening and Ask When Pasting. - Missing Profiles: check Ask When Opening.

-Click OK.
+• Conversion Options > Intent: select Perceptual.

-- 4. From the File menu, select Open to open the image. - If the document has an embedded color profile that does not match the current working space, select Use the embedded profile.
+- Click OK. - 4.
+From the File menu, select Open to open the image. - If the document has an embedded color profile that does not match the current working space, select Use the embedded profile.
 Otherwise, select Assign working space; in this case, if the displayed image does not look correct, try assigning it to other color spaces with Edit > Assign Profile (try sRGB, Adobe RGB, ColorMatch RGB and others) until you are satisfied.